jaopr/Cadastrar_Unidades/README.md

 //
 This was work for the City of Belo Horizonte, so the code has incomplete parts as it contains credentials and confidential information.
 //
-Esse foi um trabalho para a Prefeitura de Belo Horizonte, então o código tem partes incompletas por contar credenciais e informações sigilosas.
+Esse foi um trabalho para a Prefeitura de Belo Horizonte, então o código tem partes incompletas por conter credenciais e informações sigilosas.